ini-bdds/bdqc/README.rst

 	4. matrix descriptor
 	5. set (a 1-dimensional matrix of string values)

-The first three represent scalar values, and a column (vector) of scalar values can be associated with a statistical class.
+The first three represent scalar types, and a column (vector) of scalar type can be assigned a *statistical class*:

 	1. quantitative (typically continuous values for which magnitude is meaningful)
 	2. ordinal (magnitude is meaningless, only order matters, typically 1..N exhaustive)
 	3. categorical (a small set of unordered values, boolean is a special case)

+A column's statistical class constrains the set of candidate statistical tests that might be applied.

 ..
 The aggregate analysis consists of a set statistical techniques to
 .. identify outliers in the *univariate* statistics produced by plugins.